-Although hormonal changes associated with menopause can affect women’s sexual health, it is a myth to think all women experience a lack of libido and a decline in active sex at this stage of life – particularly if their menopause is naturally occurring and not as a result of a hysterectomy.
+Although hormonal changes associated with menopause can affect women’s sexual health, it is a myth to think that all women experience a lack of libido and a decline in active sex at this stage of life – particularly if their menopause is naturally occurring and not as a result of a hysterectomy.

-Several studies have shown about half of middle-aged women notice a decline in sexual desire, with 20% of these significantly affected, although a higher number of women (75%) report an unexpected loss of sexual desire after having a hysterectomy.
+Several studies have shown that about half of middle-aged women notice a decline in sexual desire, with 20% of these significantly affected, although a higher number of women (75%) report an unexpected loss of sexual desire after having a hysterectomy.
 Hormones like estrogen, testosterone and DHEA are believed to play an important role in sexual desire and responsiveness, affecting not just libido but also physical aspects like vaginal dryness.

 Menopause is a natural conclusion to a women’s reproductive cycle, and it can be freeing when approached with a positive attitude.
 The famous anthropologist Margaret Mead coined the phrase ‘post-menopausal zest’ to describe the freedom women enjoy at this time “free of birth control, PMS, monthly cramps and inconveniences.”
-It can be a time of new adventures – in the bedroom and out of it.
+It can be a time of new adventures – both in the bedroom and out of it.

 6 ways herbal supplements can help with menopausal symptoms